-Of all the items in a woman’s wardrobe, perhaps tops, sweaters and cardigans are the most versatile.
-Today I will be showcasing some wonderful new retro style tops from Modcloth, of Sweaters, Jersey Tops, Pussy-Bow Blouses and Cardigans.
+Of all the items in a woman’s wardrobe, tops, sweaters, and cardigans are the most versatile.
+Today, I will be showcasing some wonderful new retro style tops, including Sweaters, Jersey Tops, Pussy-Bow Blouses, and Cardigans.
 I know that my wardrobe is mostly comprised of blouses and cardigans; and that is for a good reason.
 They are ever versatile, and a blouse or top layered with a cardigan can be worn in practically any weather!
 Retro style sweaters and cardigans have the advantage of being able to layer them over dresses too, giving you even more outfit options.

 The Gibson Girl

-As WW1 progressed, women were needed to fulfil more practical roles, and their wardrobes needed to reflect that change.
+As WWI progressed, women were needed to fulfill more practical roles, and their wardrobes needed to reflect that change.

-From the 1930s onwards, to reflect the current trends, sweaters became more figure fitting.
+From the 1930s onwards, sweaters became more figure fitting to reflect the current trends.
 Sleeves became shorter, and featured little gathers at the sleeve head to ‘puff’ out at the shoulders.
 The length was cropped, hitting just below the waistline to show off the torso.

-By the 1940s, with the onset of WW2, women were called upon to take up their knitting needles for servicemen and women.
+By the 1940s, with the onset of WWII, women were called upon to take up their knitting needles for servicemen and women.
 During this time, due to the Austerity restrictions, home knitting became extremely popular.
-Wool companies released pattern leaflets, featuring the typical stripes and Fair Isle designs, but also some more elaborate motifs – flowers, color blocking and even parrots were evident.
+Wool companies released pattern leaflets featuring the typical stripes and Fair Isle designs, but also some more elaborate motifs – flowers, color blocking, and even parrots were evident.

-In keeping with the Make Do and Mend attitude, old garments were sometimes unravelled, with the wool being allocated to a refashioned garment once the yarn had been soaked and dried.
+In keeping with the Make Do and Mend attitude, old garments were sometimes unraveled, with the wool being allocated to a refashioned garment once the yarn had been soaked and dried.

 Twinsets – a cardigan worn over a matching sweater, were popular in the 1950s, and were an easy way of coordinating an outfit and adding an extra layer if the climate was cool.
 These were often worn with circle skirts or pencil skirts, and accessorized with a chiffon scarf.

-As Austerity restrictions finally lifted, people generally favoured shop-bought knits over homemade.
+As Austerity restrictions finally lifted, people generally favored shop-bought knits over homemade.
 Machines in factories ensured smooth knits, with no dropped stitches or loose tension.
 During this time, knits were worn even tighter, giving rise to the popular ‘Sweater Girl’ title.
-Women would wear spiral-stitched bras to give them a pointy almost weapon silhouette.
+Women would wear spiral-stitched bras to give them a pointy, almost weapon-like silhouette.

-As women were given more freedom to participate in leisurely pursuits, physically move herself around town on her newly acquired bicycle, she also started to yearn equality with men.
+As women were given more freedom to participate in leisurely pursuits and physically move herself around town on her newly acquired bicycle, she also started to yearn for equality with men.
 This led to an adoption of male fashions into the female wardrobe, but they would often be ‘filtered down’ to retain a strong sense of the feminine.

-The Pussy-Bow blouse is a loose, billowing bow, which retains movement and fluidity.
+The Pussy-Bow blouse is loose and billowy, which retains movement and fluidity.
 Extremely versatile, this style has been popular for much of the 20th century.
-In the 1930s women wore large, exaggerated bows, which gradually diminished in size as the years progressed.
+In the 1930s, women wore large, exaggerated bows, which gradually diminished in size as the years progressed.
 The 1970s saw a resurgence of the Pussy-Bow blouse, and it hasn’t strayed too far from our wardrobes since.

 Pair with a straight skirt for a comfortable, formal style which has hints of the 1930s.